nrinaudo/nrinaudo.github.com/_optics/libraries.md

 The Scala ecosystem has a surprisingly large number of optics implementations - especially given how little they seem to be used in practice.

 I'll be focusing on 3 I find noteworthy here, but that's certainly not an exhaustive list.
-If your favourite library (or worse, the library you maintain!) is not here, that's not a judgement on its quality.
-I might just not be aware of it, or it might not help me make the point I'm trying to make.
+If your favourite library (or worse, the one you maintain!) is not here, that's not a judgement on its quality.
+I'm probably just not aware of it and would gladly hear about it.

 ## Scalaz